Lyme disease diagnostics are designed to fail.

 We hear the same story over and over: "I had an attached tick, a bullseye rash, and a terrible flu-like illness.
 But since my test came back negative, the doctor said I don't have Lyme."

 This is the crux of the problem and the reason we have "Lyme activism".
 People who are very sick after being bitten by an infected tick are denied diagnosis and care because their test came back falsely negative.
-The tests are not flawed; they're fraud.
-And they're causing an unimaginable amount of human suffering for victims who end up disabled and yet shunned by mainstream medicine.
+This is causing an unimaginable amount of human suffering for victims who end up disabled and yet shunned by mainstream medicine.
 Children are at greatest risk.

 How Lyme tests miss most cases